-With that said, nearly 50 percent of patients with diabetes fail to reach their glycemic goals.
-People with diabetes fail to take their medications as prescribed for a myriad of reasons, ranging from the high cost of anti-diabetic drugs to unwelcome side effects, fear of injections, and beyond.
+With that said, nearly 50 percent of patients with diabetes do not reach their glycemic goals.
+This is partly due to patients’ medication non-adherence.
+People fail to take their medications as prescribed for a myriad of reasons, ranging from the high cost of anti-diabetic drugs to unwelcome side effects and even fear of injections.

 A study revealed that younger age, female gender, racial minorities, cancer diagnosis, fewer comorbidities, and a smaller pill burden were also common factors associated with medication non-adherence in patients using non-insulin anti-diabetic medication.

-Whatever the reason behind poor anti-diabetic adherence, finding ways to effectively intervene and influence behavioral change is essential to improve health outcomes.
+Whatever the reason behind poor medication adherence, finding ways to effectively intervene and influence medication behavior change is essential to improve health outcomes.
 Fortunately, artificial intelligence (AI) technology can identify and address anti-diabetic non-adherence with unprecedented accuracy.
 Here’s how:

 Non-adherence to diabetes treatment can place a significant burden on both individual patients and the healthcare system as a whole.
-Research conducted by the Behavioral Diabetes Institute found that poor medication adherence in diabetes patients is very common and can have substantial consequences, such as:
+Research conducted by the Behavioral Diabetes Institute found that poor medication adherence in patients with diabetes is very common and can have substantial consequences, such as:

 - Inadequate glycemic control